piglatiao/Jailbreaks/OpenAI/ChatGPT/4.1-mini/README.md

 You can set up Custom Instructions for a bit of extra power.
 This will ensure 4o accepts the prompt as well.
 It also ensures instructions will also never fall out of context, reducing any reason to re-apply the prompt.
 See the optional README for further details.

 ## Changelog
-June 8 - create
+- June 8 - create
-June 10 - cut out unnecessary crap including /info since it wasn't doing anything, slightly adjusted [^69] comment
+- June 10 - cut out unnecessary crap including /info since it wasn't doing anything, and injection leftover stuff (copied from my Claude jailbreak; OpenAI does not do safety injections), slightly adjusted [^69] comment